nesst-lab/comppedagogy/startHere/worksheetA.md

 #### 12. Check your understanding!
 If you were in Application2, how would you access PageB.htm?

-#### 13. Try it out on your own computer!
+#### 13. Try it out on your own!
 a.
-Make sure you are in your comppedagogy folder (what is the command to print your working directory?) <br>
+In MATLAB Online, make sure you are in your comppedagogy folder (what is the command to print your working directory?) <br>
 b.
 Using the command line, navigate into the folder called **welcomeToTheLabyrinth**.
 This folder is contained in **worksheets**, which is contained in **comppedagogy**.
 Verify where you are by using your print working directory command. <br>
 c.
 From welcomeToTheLabyrinth, navigate into **whichWhich**.
 This folder is a *sister* folder to welcomeToTheLabyrinth. <br>
 d.
 Now navigate back into **comppedagogy**.
 Can you do this in just one command? <br>

-*Note: if you have a computer with multiple drives, switch with cd /letter, i.e. to get to the M: drive, cd /m (for git bash), or cd /Volumes if you are on a Mac.*

 ---------------